Bam4d/bam4d.github.io/src/posts/markdown/k-dimensional-connect-n-p1.md

 ### Generalization for $N$

+Firstly, we need a generic algorithm that can detect when the game is complete.

-My first thoughts for finding out of the game was complete, was that I should just try and brute force going though every line in every dimensions and every diagonal in every dimension....
+My first thoughts at solving this was that I should just try and brute force going though every line in every dimensions and every diagonal in every dimension....
 However, this would be fairly computationally expensive even for small boards.
 This process would have to happen every time a new token has been added to the board.

 In 2 dimensions: 7x6, you would have to do 6 checks horizontally $O(6\times 7)$ followed by 7 checks vertically $O(7\times 6)$ so you end up with a time complexity that is essentially $O(MN)$ for an MxN grid.